gkjohnson/three-mesh-bvh/README.md

 Returns the first raycast hit in the model.
 This is typically much faster than returning all hits.

+#### intersectsSphere(mesh : Mesh, sphere : Sphere) : Boolean

+Returns whether or not the mesh instersects the given sphere.

+#### intersectsBox(mesh : Mesh, box : Box3, boxToBvh : Matrix4) : Boolean

+Returns whether or not the mesh intersects the given box.

+The `boxToBvh` parameter is the transform of the box in the meshs frame.

+#### intersectsGeometry(mesh : Mesh, geometry : BufferGeometry, geometryToBvh : Matrix4) : Boolean

+Returns whether or not the mesh intersects the given geometry.

+The `geometryToBvh` parameter is the transform of the geometry in the mesh's frame.

+Performance improve considerably if the provided geometry _also_ has a `boundsTree`.

 ### Extension Functions
 #### computeBoundsTree(options : Object)